ARCA-Arweave/grant-proposals/proposal-template.md

 Total grant budget = Total hours * z DAI per hour + (...)

+You can also ask for total budget without details.

 ## Ethereum Address:
 Please add an eligible Ethereum wallet address you'd like the funds sent to.